Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Introduction

-where $\Sigma \in \rset^{d\times d}$ is a matrix that scales the noise, and by a slight abuse of notation we represent the dataset as a matrix $X \in \rset^{n\times d}$, such that $i$-th row of $X$ is equal to $x_i$.
-This SDE naturally arises from the ERM problem with the loss function being $f(\theta,x) = (\theta^\top x)^2$.
-As the learning algorithm, we consider the case where we assume that we have a sample from the stationary distribution of \eqref{eqn:htou} and analyze the stability of this sample.
+As the learning algorithm, we first consider the case where we assume that we have a sample from the stationary distribution of \eqref{eqn:htou} (i.e., the case where $t \to \infty$) and analyze the stability of this sample.
+Then we extend our analysis in two directions: we analyze (i) the case where $t$ is finite and (ii) the case where the SDE is discretized by using a constant step-size.
 Our contributions are as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=*,align=left] \item As opposed to classical SDEs driven by a Brownian motion (rather than $\alpha$-stable L\'{e}vy processes $\Lm_t$ as we consider here), the stationary distribution of \eqref{eqn:htou} does not admit a simple analytical closed-form expression.
 As a remedy, we perform the stability analysis in the Fourier domain, and introduce new proof techniques. \item We prove upper-bounds on the stability of \eqref{eqn:htou}, which suggest that the algorithm will not be stable, when $\alpha <2$ and the stability is measured with respect to the quadratic loss $(\theta^\top x)^2$.
 We further show that, when the stability is instead measured with respect to a surrogate loss function $|\theta^\top x|^p$ with $p<\alpha<2$, the algorithm in turn becomes stable, where the level of stability depends on $\alpha$, among several other quantities.
-This result reveals a similar phenomenon to that of \cite{zhang2020adam} and \cite{wang2021convergence} as discussed above.
-Furthermore, our results do not require any non-trivial assumptions, compared to the existing heavy-tailed generalization bounds \cite{simsekli2020hausdorff,hodgkinson2021generalization,barsbey2021heavy}. \item Our theory further discloses an interesting property: depending on the variance of the data distribution $P_X$, there exits an $\alpha_0 >1$, such that the algorithm becomes more stable as $\alpha \in [\alpha_0,2]$ get smaller, i.e., the tails get heavier up to a certain point determined by $\alpha_0$.
+This result reveals a similar phenomenon to that of \citet{zhang2020adam} and \citet{wang2021convergence} as discussed above.
+Furthermore, our results do not require any non-trivial assumptions, compared to the existing heavy-tailed generalization bounds \citep{simsekli2020hausdorff,hodgkinson2021generalization,barsbey2021heavy}. \item Our theory further discloses an interesting property: depending on the variance of the data distribution $P_X$, there exits an $\alpha_0 >1$, such that the algorithm becomes more stable as $\alpha \in [\alpha_0,2]$ get smaller, i.e., the tails get heavier up to a certain point determined by $\alpha_0$.
 This result implies that the stability of the algorithm, hence the generalization error will be monotonic with respect to the tail-exponent $\alpha$ only when $\alpha$ is large enough.
-This outcome sheds more light on the experimental results presented in \cite{barsbey2021heavy}, where the relation between the tail-exponent and the generalization error is only partially monotonic. \item We prove matching lower-bounds on the stability of \eqref{eqn:htou}, implying that our stability bounds are tight in the tail-exponent $\alpha$. \end{itemize} We support our theory on both synthetic data and real experiments conducted on standard benchmark datasets by using fully-connected and convolutional neural networks.
+This outcome sheds more light on the experimental results presented in \citet{barsbey2021heavy}, where the relation between the tail-exponent and the generalization error is only partially monotonic. \item We prove matching lower-bounds on the stability of \eqref{eqn:htou}, implying that our stability bounds are tight in the tail-exponent $\alpha$. \item We show that the same conclusions hold for finite $t$, and for the Euler discretization of \eqref{eqn:htou} when the step-size is small enough. \end{itemize} We support our theory on both synthetic data and real experiments conducted on standard benchmark datasets by using fully-connected and convolutional neural networks.
 All the proofs and the implementation details are provided in the Appendix.